 As the woven badge has a flat surface it is less likely to have its image removed by wear or abrasion, or to gain unsightly surface pilling, due to abrasion.

 An embroidered cloth badge (or patch) is produced by a stitching process onto a base cloth to produce individual badges, or directly onto a garment, or other products.
 It produces a textured and raised design effect, which gives more of a 3D appearance.
 Probably more suitable for small order quantities, because woven cloth badges can be more cost effective for larger quantities.
 Woven badges can also give more detail to images and text.
 Embroidery is also ideal when designs are required to be stitched directly onto garments.

-The badges embroidered onto base cloth, can be cut out to produce unique, individual items which can be sewn, or ironed or glued onto garments, bags, shoes, etc.
+The badges embroidered onto base cloth, can be cut out to produce unique, individual items which can be sewn, or ironed or glued, or velcro attached onto garments, bags, shoes, etc.

 Franklin's can offer ready-made blank fabric badges suitable for printing or embroidery.

 These are supplied overlocked and backed for rigidity.
 A wide range of colours and overlocking available on request.
 All items made to order in our factory.

 Badges which give protection against heat and flame to std.
 BS EN ISO 14116

 This standard specifies the performance requirements for the limited flame spread properties of materials, material assemblies and protective clothing in order to reduce the possibility of the clothing burning and therefore avoiding hazard.

 This badge was designed specifically for police body armour and helmets, but can have many other applications.